 Baking: Plain flour, icing sugar, cocoa, cinnamon, nutmeg, cloves, sultanas, apricots, dates, some food colourings, vanilla essence and cooking chocolate, baking powder and baking soda are all usually available.
 There is no castor/superfine sugar or self-raising flour available.
 Specialist baking decorations and other supplies are usually not available.
 Chocolate chips are never found here!

-Processed foods: There are very few "quick fix" foods available although chicken nuggets and breaded strips have been regularly available for the last 12 months.
+Processed foods: There are very few "quick fix" foods available although chicken nuggets and breaded strips have been sometimes available.
 Most meals will be made from scratch and this, along with the need to bleach all fruits and vegetables before use, can lead to longer preparation times than you might be used to.

 Can I drink the tap water?

 Water supplies in Ethiopia are often contaminated with bacteria, viruses and/or parasites.
 Do not drink tap water or use it for brushing your teeth.
 On campus we have 3 taps which provide access to drinking water which has been filtered and treated with UV light.
 Each apartment has jerry cans to collect drinking water.
 Often staff will also buy a cooler or similar to store this in for daily use, but it is not necessary for the safety of the water.

 Why do I have to bleach my fruits and vegetables?